umairishaq/aws-container-devsecops-workshop/docs/02-linting.md

 ## Create the Build Spec file

 Each CodeBuild project contains a build specification (build spec) file, which is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build.
-THis is the file where you define the commands for doing Dockerfile linting using Hadolint.
+This is the file where you define the commands for doing Dockerfile linting using Hadolint.

 1. Click on your Cloud9 IDE tab.